 While many of the games on this list dabble with roller coaster creation, No Limits 2 focuses on the more complex aspects of building your own rapid death tracks.

-Therefore, it’s best suited for coaster enthusiasts and people who have an innate interest in engineering, though you can still pick things up as you go as long as you don’t mind a challenging learning curve.
+Therefore, it’s best suited for coaster enthusiasts and people who have an inherent interest in engineering, though you can still pick things up as you go as long as you don’t mind a steep learning curve.

 With enough time, patience, and mastery of No Limits’ tools, you’ll be rewarded with the tremendous satisfaction of riding the roller coaster of your dreams.